Eucomis bicolor: Description

-Eucomis bicolor is a perennial growing from a large bulb.
-It reaches 30–60 cm in height, with a basal rosette of wavy leaves 30–50 cm long.
-In late summer (August in the UK), it produces a stout stem (peduncule), often with purple markings.
-The inflorescence is a raceme of pale green, purple margined flowers with tepals up to 15 mm long, borne on pedicels 2 cm long.
+Eucomis bicolor is a perennial growing from a large underground bulb.
+It reaches 30–60 cm in height, with a basal rosette of wavy purple maculated leaves 30–50 cm long.
+In late summer (August in the UK), it produces a stout green stem (peduncule), often with purple streaks.
+The inflorescence is a raceme of pale green and purple colored flowers with tepals up to 15 mm long, borne on pedicels 2 cm long.
 The inflorescence is terminated by a head (coma) of pale green leafy bracts, sometimes tinged with purple.
-At close quarters the flowers have a strongly unpleasant smell.
-The ovary is green.
+The open flowers have an odor of spoiled meat.
+The ovaries are bright green.